spatie/ray/docs/installation-in-your-project/framework-agnostic-php.md

 weight: 2
 ---

+To communicate with the Ray desktop app, we're going to use a function named `ray()`.

 ## Global installation

 To make the `ray()`, `dump()` and `ray()` functions available in an PHP file and project on your system, you can install the `spatie/global` package.